 Amsterdam Canals form concentric belts around the city, stretching over 100 miles with 90 islands and 1500 bridges.
-The iconic canals were dug in the 17th Century and has over 1550 historical buildings built on its canals, making it get enlisted as a UNESCO World Heritage Site.
+The Amsterdam Light Festival offers a chance to float along these historic canals and witness exemplary art installations.
+Over 1550 historical buildings were built on these canals, making it a UNESCO World Heritage Site.

 Wheelchair facilities, audio guides, and other facilities depend on the kind of cruise ticket you choose.
 For walking tours, you need to keep in mind that the walking route runs through the city center, including uneven pavements and bridges, which might be a cause of concern for those with mobility issues.

 For more details, check your tickets before purchasing.